GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/05.241-250/01.From-Every-Stormy-Wind/docs.md

 ---
+title: |
-title: 241.
-From Every Stormy Wind
+    241. From Every Stormy Wind - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 241.
+From Every Stormy Wind.
+From every stormy wind that blows,  From every swelling tide of woes,  There is a calm, a sure retreat;  'Tis found beneath the mercy seat.
+    keywords:  |
-    keywords: Church Hymnal, From Every Stormy Wind, From every stormy wind that blows,
+        Church Hymnal 1941, adventhymnals, advent hymnals, From Every Stormy Wind, From every stormy wind that blows.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 241. FROM EVERY STORMY WIND
+####  Church Hymnal 1941,

 ```txt

 1.
 From every stormy wind that blows,
 From every swelling tide of woes,